JakeTouchet/maia/README.md

 **This repo is under active development.
 Sign up for updates by email using [this google form](https://forms.gle/Zs92DHbs3Y3QGjXG6).**

 ## Updates
-TODO - Turn to checkboxes
-- Reworked MAIA’s code execution to run multiple free-form blocks of code, rather than having MAIA define a single function that is then executed
+- [x] Rework MAIA’s code execution to run multiple free-form blocks of code, rather than having MAIA define a single function that is then executed.
-- Reworked MAIA to use a flexible display function which recursively unpacks passed iterables and append them to MAIA’s experiment log
+- [x] Rework MAIA to use a flexible display function which recursively unpacks passed iterables and append them to MAIA’s experiment log.
-- Refactored MAIA’s api file to be purely front-facing, moving back-end functions to various utils files.
-Public functions that MAIA executes now follow standard OOP naming conventions
+- [x] Refactor MAIA’s api file to be purely front-facing, moving back-end functions to various utils files.
+Public functions that MAIA executes now follow standard OOP naming conventions.
+Simplify main.py, utils, and neuron configuration.
-- Re-implemented MAIA as an InterpAgent.
-The InterpAgent class allows the creation of tools as sub-agents which can execute code given a user and api prompt
+- [x] Re-implement MAIA as an InterpAgent.
+The InterpAgent class allows the creation of tools as sub-agents which can execute code given a user and api prompt.
-- Added gpt-4o, gpt-4o-mini, and gpt-4-turbo
+- [x] Add gpt-4o, gpt-4o-mini, and gpt-4-turbo.
-- Changed neuron index file to allow specification of multiple models
-- Simplified main.py

 ### Installations ###